Is Renting Land from A Farmer Possible?

 How Do I Rent Field from A Farmer?

 Renting land from a farmer can be as straightforward as asking the farmer directly about the field you wish to rent.
 Remember, if the farmer is not using the field or it is disused or derelict farm land, then renting out a field could also benefit them financially.

-Looking for longer term field rental, e.g: for grazing or regular outdoor activities is less problematic.
-Many farmers appreciate a longer term contract which guarantees a smaller but regular income.
+Looking for longer-term field rental, e.g: for grazing or regular outdoor activities is less problematic.
+Many farmers appreciate a longer term contract that guarantees a smaller but regular income.
 You may be able to find a field to rent simply by driving around and noting down fields that look unused.
 If you need to, you can search the land registry database to find out who owns the land you are interested in.

 Renting Land in the UK FAQ

 Do I Need Insurance If I Rent A Field From A Farmer?